Patrickona/DevOps-Projects/Lamp Stack/Lampstack.md

 `$ sudo a2ensite projectlamp`

-Tp disable the default website that comes with apache, run the below
+To disable the default website that comes with apache, run the below

 `$ sudo a2dissite 000-default`